 - Will it sharpen Serrated edge Knives?

 (Yes), It will sharpen any serrated edge knife you have.
 I have sharpen every kind I ever tried, (It works Great). it will not chew up teeth, or round them down.
 It sharpen both side or tooth top to bottom front to back.
-We have done lots of different style serrated knives like the pointy teeth found on Smith & Wesson, the Scalloped teeth found on Kershaw knives, and even the squared tooth pattern found on the new Buck pocket knife.
-And as for you Sog knife and Microtech knives they sharpen unreal. much sharpener than new. .
+We have done lots of different style serrated knives like the pointy teeth found on Smith & Wesson, the Scalloped teeth found on Kershaw knives, and even the squared tooth pattern found on the Buck pocket knife.
+And odd shaped teeth found on some Sog knife and Microtech knives.
+Most serrated knives sharpen much sharpener than new. .

-- What Brands name knives can it sharpen
+- What Brands name knives has it sharpen.

 Good name Brands knives sharpen best.
 In the Kitchen, Chicago Cutlery, Ginsu knives, Porsche, Cut-Co, Hen & Rooster, Dexter.
 And and all Walmart brands.
 Pocket knives, Case XX, Buck, Kershaw, Gerber, Spyderco, SOG, Micro-tech.
-(Preparation Is the Key to Success) When sharpening Bring back of knife up, Razor sharp is found up high.
-(Roll it out) Blunt sharp straight down.
+(Preparation Is the Key to Success) When sharpening blades bring back of knife up, Razor sharp is found usually up higher.
+(Roll it out) Blunt sharp pull more straight down.
 Good to leather strap when done.
-Good name brand knives will get sharper than new. .
+Good name brand knives should get sharper than new. .

-- What makes the new model better or different from the Original style sharpener They both work pretty much the same .The new model is much safer to use,with our new patented rubber anti-slip grip molded in handle, and it’s unique thumb guide formed handle.
-This gives you more control when sharpening scissors and outdoor tools or using in hands when out side or where their is know flat edges or tables to work off of .
-Anti-slip grip ring found on Bottom side of sharpener gives you Grips great grip when using it on kitchen counters,and Stainless steel counters found in restaurants.
+- What makes the new model better or different from the Original style sharpener They both work pretty much the same .The new model is much safer to use, with our new patented rubber anti-slip grip made in handle, and it’s unique thumb grip.
+This gives you more control when sharpening scissors and outdoor tools. or using in hands when out side or where their is know flat edges or tables to work off of .
+Anti-slip grip ring found on Bottom side of sharpener gives you Grips great grip when using it on kitchen counters, and Stainless steel counters found in restaurants.
 The New Model Rods can be pull out and turned if need.